 Welcome to All-Aboard Watersports

-* COVID-19 Update: Our changing rooms, kitchen, lockers, waterproofs and wetsuits aren’t available at the moment, so please arrive ready and eager!
+* COVID-19 Update: Our changing rooms, lockers, waterproofs and wetsuits are now available but limited at the moment, so please arrive as ready and eager as possible!
 Please see our main page for further details.

 We hope that this page will provide all the information needed by all groups using All-Aboard Watersports activities, facilities and equipment.

 If you do need any additional information, please send an email to [email protected]

 |Watersports are weather dependent and sessions may be cancelled at short notice at the discretion of the Centre Manager or Chief Instructor; we will endeavour to re-book you on an alternate day or different activity.
 More information about cancellations can be found in our Terms & Conditions.|

 |Most of our sessions can be paid for online when you book via our website.
 Cash payments can be accepted.
 You must make payment prior to session commencing at the Admin Office during office hours of Monday to Friday 9am – 3pm Schools and groups will be invoiced directly.|

 Are there age limits?